 - Python 3.8

-The code repository of the Telegram Bot integrated with Blockonomics payments is available on Github here.
-The step by step instructions on how to integrate Blockonomics payments is provided in the
+The code repository of the Telegram Bot integrated with Blockonomics payments is available on GitHub here.
+The step-by-step instructions on how to integrate Blockonomics payments are provided in the

 README file and follow the steps.